Portuguese Gold Coast

 The Portuguese Gold Coast was a Portuguese colony on the West African Gold Coast (present-day Ghana) along the Gulf of Guinea.

-Established in 1482, the colony was officially incorporated into Dutch territory in 1642 following Portugal’s defeat in the Dutch-Portuguese War.
-From their seat of power at the fortress of São Jorge da Mina (located in modern Elmina), the Portuguese commanded a vast internal slave trade, creating a slave network that would expand after the end of Portuguese colonialism in the region.
+From their seat of power at the fortress of São Jorge da Mina (established in 1482 and located in modern Elmina), the Portuguese commanded a vast internal slave trade, creating a slave network that would expand after the end of Portuguese colonialism in the region.
 The primary export of the colony was gold, which was obtained through barter with the local population.
 Portuguese presence along the Gold Coast increased seamanship and trade in the Gulf, introduced American crops (such as maize and cassava) into the African agricultural landscape, and made Portuguese an enduring language of trade in the area.

+The colony was officially incorporated into Dutch territory in 1642.

 History

 Portuguese arrival on the Gold Coast

 In 1471, Portuguese explorers encountered fishing villages rich with ivory and gold along the Atlantic coast of modern-day Ghana, which the Portuguese called the Gold Coast.
-The prospect of trade in the Gold Coast region helped spur the construction of the fortress São Jorge da Mina (St. George of the Mine) in 1482, which soon came to be known as Elmina Castle, derived from the Portuguese term "el mina" ("the mine").
-The castle was erected near a populated African town which was also called Elmina.
-The Other major Portuguese settlements on the Gold Coast included the following:
+The prospect of trade in the Gold Coast region helped spur the construction of the fortress São Jorge da Mina (St. George of the Mine) in 1482, which soon came to be known as A Mina Castle (Portuguese "a mina" = "the mine").
+The castle was erected near a populated African town which was also called A Mina, which the Dutch would latter adapt to Elmina.

+The other major Portuguese settlements on the Gold Coast included the following: